AdobeDocs/frameio-api/src/pages/guides/Custom Actions/index.md

 Like Messages, Forms support `title` and `description` attributes that render at the top of the Form.
 Beyond that, each form field accepts the following base attributes:

 * type -- Tells Frame.io which type of data to expect, and which component to render in the UI
-* label -- Appears in the UI as desciptor for your field
+* label -- Appears in the UI as descriptor for your field
 * name -- Key by which the field will be identified on the subsequent payload
 * value -- Value with which to pre-populate the field